 Retractable awnings above windows and doors also work as a great alternative to window tint, shade plants, and other sun-blocking methods, and they retract to allow the heat in on cold days.
 Gone are the days as well when you had a few fabric, color, and pattern choices.
 You no longer have to pick from a selection that only features garish solid colors or stripes in styles reminiscent of beach umbrellas.
 Today, you can find retractable awnings that fit any decorative scheme.

 Although you might need to renovate entire spaces to make your home as energy-efficient as possible, all upfront costs are offset over time by the savings you enjoy on your utility bills and the increase in your home's value.
 You also don't need to make all of these changes immediately.
+Another thing to consider is overdoing it.
+Rules of Renovation says, "no one wants to live in the most expensive house on the block, especially if it’s so over-renovated that it sticks out like a sore thumb."
 Pick the methods that best fit the state of your home and budget.
 After you start to see utility bill and other savings, modify your plan and budget to make additional changes that bring extra value to your home.

 If you have more questions about how you can save energy with your home, or want to know more about how window tinting is perfect for your home, contact us now!